yuanzhou15/capstone-weather/Weekly-Reports/Rex/smart-goals-ambiorix-cruz-9-17-2018.md

 ### S.M.A.R.T.
 Goal 3.

 #### S. Specific:
-I will try to create and optomize a model using keras that will be trained on one model data and used to generate/predict another model data feature.
+Creating a function to properly display the model data.

 #### M. Measurable:
-The result of this effort will be shown by a jupyter notebook titled “rex/keras.ipynb” in the master repo.
+The result of this effort will be shown by a jupyter notebook titled “rex/model-display.ipynb” in the master repo.
 Commits will be done as often as I can remember so the progress can be tracked on github.

 #### A. Achievable:
-All of the model data is already available for me to use and keras is very well documented.
-There are plenty of tutorials online as well to help create some simple models.
+All of the model data is already available for me to use.
+There are plenty of resources online that can help me crop out data and display it properly.

 #### R. Relevant:
-At the end of the semester, everyone should have there own subproject that they have can say they did as well as the bigger group project.
+Being able to properly look at the data to verify if it is anywhere near the satellite or radar data is very important.

 #### T. Time-bound:
 This task should be done by next Sunday.
 9/23/2018